BelalAbdibaliev/ProjectManagment/README.md

 ﻿# ProjectManagment

-##Project Description:
+#Project Description:

 There are **Application**, **Persistence**, **Presentation** and **Domain** layers.

 Database manipulations, contexts, configurations and migrations are placed in Persistence layer.

-Frontend side is placed in wwwroot in Presentation layer.
+Frontend side placed in wwwroot in Presentation layer.

 ##Before running app change the connection string in appsettings.json file to yours:
 ```